AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Report_3.md

 </p>

-**Figure 4**: The above diagram shows the descriptions of surface tension, pressure inside the bubble, and pressure outside the bubble for the given equation [(Hyperphysics)](http://hyperphysics.phy-astr.gsu.edu/hbase/surten2.html).
+**Figure 4**: This diagram shows the descriptions of surface tension, pressure inside the bubble, and pressure outside the bubble for the given equation [(Hyperphysics)](http://hyperphysics.phy-astr.gsu.edu/hbase/surten2.html).

 The dissolved gas subteam plans on using the principles of this formula to even further decrease the pressure inside the bubble.
 Because it is known that an increase in radius will result in a decrease in pressure, the subteam must find a way to increase bubble radius.